mozilla-services/merino-py/docs/data.md

  A timer to measure the duration (in ms) of looking up a list of scheduled corpus items.
 - `corpus_api.request.status_codes.{res.status_code}` -
  A counter to measure the status codes of an HTTP request to the curated-corpus-api.
+- `recommendation.engagement.update.timing` -
+ A timer to measure the duration (in ms) of updating the engagement data from GCS.
+- `recommendation.engagement.size` - A gauge to track the size of the blob on GCS.
+- `recommendation.engagement.count` - A gauge to measure the number of scheduled corpus items with engagement data.
+- `recommendation.engagement.last_updated` -
+ A gauge for the staleness (in seconds) of the engagement data, measured between when the data was updated in GCS and the current time.